danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 [How much of the internet is fake?](http://nymag.com/intelligencer/2018/12/how-much-of-the-internet-is-fake.html)

-"Round Robins are a method of recording a number of performances of the same sample so that when playing repeated notes in fast succession you don't get “machine gunning” a rapid repeat of the same sample that gives the game away immediately."

-This quote taken from a SpitFire Audio manual for a percussion sample library.
-If you decide to keep this then you should find it.

-Statements of science are not of what is true and what is not true, but statements of what is known with different degrees of certainty.
-_ Richard Feynman

 # The MPC

-(Origin stories, lore, compare the brush, hyperReal tape recorder, hi & lo culture.)
+(Origin stories, lore, compare the brush, hyperReal tape recorder, high & low culture.
+Maybe even status.)

 If the tape recorder was hyperReal then the MPC is hyperHyperReal (compare postPostModern) and controlling Kontakt with SuperCollider is infinitely hyperRealised in comparison to the original origin story.

-When the story of our origin (specifically Electronic Music's origin) is told through the perspective of the tape recorder being the start .
+When the story of our origin (specifically Electronic Music's origin) is told through the perspective of the tape recorder being the start.
 Then later the tape recorder grows to the size of the studio with undeniable monumental prestige.
 If we adjust the point of departure to a more recent technological breakthrough then the scope of our story changes dramtically.
 To use the MPC as